Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 An underlying theme of Uganda throughout the near four-decade exile was its failure to secure critical results during qualifying.
 Dropped points proved disastrous for Uganda, including its qualifying run for the 1996 Africa Cup of Nations.
 Uganda commenced the campaign in the worst way possible, allowing three goals in 13 minutes against Tanzania en route to a 4-0 defeat on Sept.
 3, 1994.
 Still, Uganda won three games in its next eight qualifiers to remain in contention for a top-two finish ahead of its final qualifier on Jul.
 30, 1995.
 With North African giants Algeria and Egypt also vying for a top-two finish, Uganda hoped to break the duo ahead of its final qualifier in Alexandra, Egypt.

-Uganda allowed two goals in the opening eight minutes, with the first goal being the first of three goals that Ahmed El-Kass scored.
+Uganda allowed two goals in the opening eight minutes, with the first being the first of three goals Ahmed El-Kass scored.
 When the final whistle blew, Uganda endured a 6-0 humiliation at Egypt.
 Nearly four years from this match, this same 6-0 scoreline also occurred for Uganda in a 2000 Africa Cup of Nations qualifier.
 This time, Tunisia would inflict this same score with six separate players scoring a goal.

 Losing games when it matters also happened at home during this period.
 One of Uganda's earlier opportunities to qualify occurred during the 2004 Africa Cup of Nations qualifying phase.
 Despite playing a three-team group, Uganda finished second in a group that featured Ghana and Rwanda.
 The pivotal match was when Uganda lost 1-0 to Rwanda on Jun.
 7, 2003 - Jimmy Gatete's lone goal proving critical in sending Rwanda, not Uganda, to the 2004 Africa Cup of Nations.